DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Boot Process.md

 ### The Firmware Phase (BIOS and UEFI)

 firmware:
 - BIOS (*Basic Input/Output System*) or the UEFI (*Unified Extensible Firmware Interface*) code that is stored in flash memory on the x86-based system board.
-It
 - runs the *Power-On-Self-Test* (POST) to detect, test, and initialize the system hardware components.
 - Installs appropriate drivers for the video hardware
 - exhibits system messages on the screen.
 - scans available storage devices to locate a boot device,
 	- starting with a 512-byte image that contains
 		- 446 bytes of the bootloader program,
-		- 64 bytes for the partition table, and the
+		- 64 bytes for the partition table
 		- last two bytes with the boot signature.
 		- referred to as the *Master Boot Record* (MBR)
 		- located on the first sector of the boot disk.